nachocaru/xaprb.com/content/blog/2006-04-30-how-to-optimize-subqueries-and-joins-in-mysql.md

     unique index(day, ad, clicktype)
 ) type=InnoDB;</pre>

 Since the tables are InnoDB, the clustered index is the primary key.
-Notice two things about the `tracking` table: it has a surrogate key so it&#8217;s not clustered on the natural primary key (day, ad, clicktype), and clicks are separated out by clicktype, so I&#8217;ll have to aggregate the clicks I want.
-These are the design constraints I have to work with; I didn&#8217;t design the table.
+Notice two things about the `tracking` table: it has a surrogate key so it's not clustered on the natural primary key (day, ad, clicktype), and clicks are separated out by clicktype, so I'll have to aggregate the clicks I want.
+These are the design constraints I have to work with; I didn't design the table.

 For this article, I populated my tables with some pseudo-random data.
 First, I filled my `aggregate` table with some ads and days over which I want to work.
-I want to aggregate ads 1 through 50 over the time period 2005-01-01 through 2005-01-10, so that&#8217;s 500 rows in the `aggregate` table.
+I want to aggregate ads 1 through 50 over the time period 2005-01-01 through 2005-01-10, so that's 500 rows in the `aggregate` table.
 The `tracking` table is moderately large.
 I filled it with dates from 2003-04-07 to 2006-01-01 (1,000 days) for ads 1 through 1000, with one row for each click type.
-That&#8217;s a total of three million rows.
+That's a total of three million rows.
 The clicks are random numbers between 1 and 100.

 Given a [numbers table][3] with at least 1,000 rows, here are scripts to populate the tables.
-The second query will probably take a while to run, and will create a medium-sized chunk of data, so don&#8217;t think something is wrong when it keeps on grinding (15 minutes isn&#8217;t unreasonable).
-By the way, it&#8217;s not a good idea to run these queries on a production server!
+The second query will probably take a while to run, and will create a medium-sized chunk of data, so don't think something is wrong when it keeps on grinding (15 minutes isn't unreasonable).
+By the way, it's not a good idea to run these queries on a production server!

 <pre>insert into aggregate(day, ad)
     select date_add('2006-01-01', interval a.i - 1 day), b.i